sendwheel/tw-receiver/README.md

  1. **Tools > Import** the **plugin_sendwheel_tw-receiver.json** file into your wiki
  2. Save and refresh your wiki
  3. Enable the plugin in **Control Panel > Saving > TW Receiver**
+ 4. and set a strong secret key (password)
- 4. place the **tw-receiver-server.php** file in the same directory as your wiki.html on the server
+ 5. place the **tw-receiver-server.php** file in the same directory as your wiki.html on the server
- 5. Set a strong secure key (password) in plugin and on server
+ 6. Set **$userpassword** on line 20 to the same secret key you used on the plugin screen in step 4

 You will likely have to make server side adjustments; things like setting directory permissions or ini configurations like max upload sizes.
 See Environment Tests for help.